Dr Marc Garrett

 Threaded throughout the book is Finbook a web-based project in partnership with Design Informatics at the University of Edinburgh.
 Finbook is an interface where readers and bots can trade on the value of chapters included in the book, rendering the book with an Internet-of-Things like interactivity, and imagining a new regime for cultural value under blockchain conditions.

-This publication looks at how a selection of leading artists, designers and commentators have challenged the norms and expectations of both game and art worlds with both criticality and popular appeal.
-It explores themes adopted by the artist that thinks and rethinks games and includes essays, interviews and artists' projects from Jeremy Bailey, Ruth Catlow, Heather Corcoran, Daphne Dragona, Mary Flanagan, Mathias Fuchs, Alex Galloway, Marc Garrett, Corrado Morgana, Anne-Marie Schleiner, David Surman, Tale of Tales, Bill Viola, and Emma Westecott.
+This publication delves into how a diverse group of influential artists, designers, and thinkers have shaken up both the art and gaming worlds with their unique blend of critique and popular appeal.
+It highlights the ways these artists challenge expectations, offering new perspectives on gaming culture.
+Through essays, interviews, and projects from pioneers like Jeremy Bailey, Ruth Catlow, Heather Corcoran, Daphne Dragona, Mary Flanagan, Mathias Fuchs, Alex Galloway, Marc Garrett, Corrado Morgana, Anne-Marie Schleiner, David Surman, Tale of Tales, Bill Viola, and Emma Westecott, this collection celebrates the innovative intersection of art and games.